Like most Northerners, we proudly wear fur.

 Words from Our Team

-I've worked at Aurora Heat since the very beginning.
 I love working with fur and do my very best making every piece look as good as they feel.
-Our workshop is an easy-going place and I really like working here.Bryanna Modeste, Lead Fur Artisan
+Our workshop is an easy-going place with good vibes and I really like working here.Bryanna Modeste, Lead Fur Artisan